Hyperbolic Spin Liquids

 This term can arise as the leading-order nontrivial effect of a perturbation $-\sum_{j,\alpha}h_\alpha\hat{\sigma}_j^\alpha$ by an external magnetic field $\vec{h}$~\cite{Kitaev:2006}, or through Floquet engineering~\cite{Sun:2023}.

-Not all graphs are 3-edge colorable, but any 3-coordinated \emph{bipartite} simple graph is according to K\H{o}nig's theorem~\cite{Diestel:2017}.
+Not all graphs are three-edge colorable, but any three-coordinated \emph{bipartite} simple graph is according to K\H{o}nig's theorem~\cite{Diestel:2017}.
 Although this applies to any infinite $\{p,3\}$ lattice with even $p$, such a coloring is not unique.
-In the Supplemental Material (SM)~\cite{SM}, we construct a 3-edge coloring for any hyperbolic $\{p,3\}$ lattice with $p$ even (see \cref{main:fig:coloring} for $p\:{=}\:8$) such that \cref{main:eq:Hamiltonian} is symmetric with respect to any (non-Euclidean) bond-cutting reflection, of which there are three types (\cref{main:fig:lieb}).
-The coloring is also compatible with translation symmetry and appropriately chosen periodic boundary conditions (PBC)~\cite{SM}.
+In \cref{App:coloring}, we describe an algorithm for constructing a three-edge coloring for any hyperbolic $\{p,3\}$ lattice with $p$ even (see \cref{main:fig:coloring} for $p\:{=}\:8$) such that \cref{main:eq:Hamiltonian} is symmetric with respect to any (non-Euclidean) bond-cutting reflection, of which there are three types (\cref{main:fig:lieb}).
+The coloring is also compatible with translation symmetry and appropriately chosen periodic boundary conditions (PBC), and can be seen as a hyperbolic generalization of the Kekul\'e pattern on the honeycomb lattice~\cite{Kamfor:2010}.